- We strive to provide complete care for our patients. Learn more about all the services we provide.

 1. Osteotomy techniques such as the TPLO or TTA procedures where a portion of the tibia bone is cut and repositioned with bone plates in order to stabilize the knee joint.
 These procedures are very effective, but are more invasive, require more equipment, and are more expensive.
 Complications can be potentially severe since bone is cut.
 We do not perform these procedures.

-2. Extracapsular (outside of the joint) repair techniques where either strong nylon sutures, fiber tape, or the Orthozip fiber are implanted to replace the function of the torn cruciate ligament and stabilize the knee.
+2. Extracapsular (outside of the joint) repair techniques where either strong nylon sutures, fiber tape, or the Orthozip fiber are implanted to replace the function of the torn cruciate ligament and stabilize the knee while the injured joint heals.
 Complications are mainly implant infection or breakage in approximately 5 % of cases.
 These are the procedures we do.

 3. Intracapsular (inside the joint) repairs using various graft techniques; not done as often today as in the past.